appacademy/prep-work/coding-test-1/introduction-to-programming-2.md

 number.
 Regardless whether the number is big or small, the program will thank them.

-When using `if` always **indent** the body.
+When using `if`, always **indent** the body.
 This makes it easier to see the start and end of the body.
-When you start out, indenting might seem like a chore, but it really helps with visual organization as you write more and more complex programs.
+When you start out, indenting might seem like a chore, but it really helps with visual organization as you write increasingly more complex programs.

 It is very typical to want to have two branches of code: one if a test is true, the other if the test is false.
 We can do this like so: